Koech-code/My-Portfolio/README.md

 ## Show your support

-Give a ⭐️ if you like this project!
+Give a ⭐️ if you like project!
 ## Acknowledgments

-- I would like to thank my techical mentors and fellow colleagues for the support they are giving me in this journey of coding.
+- I would like to thank my technical mentors and fellow colleagues for the support they are giving me in this journey of coding.

 ## 📝 License